migudevelop/cypress-junit-xml-mocha-reporter/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/migudevelop/cypress-junit-xml-mocha-reporter)
 ![GitHub License](https://img.shields.io/github/license/migudevelop/cypress-junit-xml-mocha-reporter)

-This mocha reporter produces JUnit-style XML test results and allows you to split the same test into different test cases by jira id.
+This is a cypress reporter that produces JUnit style XML test results and allows to split the same test in different test cases by jira id, this improves performance and avoids reloading the page in each test if we want to group different tests in the same test case.

 ## Table of Contents